kartik-v/bootstrap-tabs-x/README.md

 </ul>
 ```

+#### Caching Ajax Tabs

+The plugin by default includes a caching object to cache the content generated via Ajax.
+The following settings enable you to control the behavior:

+- `enableCache`: _boolean_, whether to enable caching of ajax generated tab pane content.
+Defaults to `true`.
+- `cacheTimeout`: _integer_, timeout in milli-seconds after which cache will be refreshed.
+Defaults to `300000` (i.e. `5` minutes).

 ### Tabs X Positions (Directions)

 You can set four different positions for your tabs - by adding one of the following CSS classes to your tabs container.